hudson4351/DMDashboard-Release/README.md

 # DMDashboard Release Page

 **DMDashboard** is a Windows app used to automate many of the bookkeeping tasks required of DMs when running D&D 5E.
-This page is used to manage releases.
+This repository serves as the official distribution point for compiled releases.

 ## Features
 * Build/load/save/edit/run encounters